epxlp/Genetics_short_course_2016/pract1_Intro2Gen/exercise/README.md

 `wc –l {file}`	This tells you the number of rows a file has.

 # Exercise 2 - Exploring the genetic files
-The basic Plink file format is two files: PED/MAP (see Plink website: zzz.bwh.harvard.edu/plink)
+The basic Plink file format is two files: PED/MAP (see Plink website: https://www.cog-genomics.org/plink2)

 Using the commands above get the answers to the following question:

 **_Questions:_**
 > (2) What do you think the 4 columns in a .map file are?
-(TIP: you can check under section 5 on the plink website)
+(TIP: you can check on the file formats page on the plink website)

 > (3) How many variants are there in this dataset?

 > (4) How many individuals are there in this dataset?

 > (5) How many columns are there in the .ped file before the genetic data columns?
 What might these be?
-(TIP: you can check under section 5 on the plink website)
+(TIP: you can check on the file formats page on the plink website)

 > (6) What are the 2 possible alleles for the first SNP in the dataset?
 What is the name of this SNP?